 Section 3-01.
 City Recorder.
-The Council, with the advice of the Mayor, shall select a qualified elector of the City to act as City Recorder who shall be the clerk of the Council and shall be the depository for all City records not needed for current operations of any department.
-The term of office of the City Recorder shall be for a term of two years unless sooner removed for cause, and said removal shall be in accordance with the City's policies and procedures and other applicable law.
+The Council, with the advice of the Mayor, shall select a qualified person to act as City Recorder who shall be the clerk of the Council and shall be the depository for all City records not needed for current operations of any department.
+The City Recorder shall serve without limitation of time and in accordance with the City's policies and procedures and other applicable law.